-Rupee weakens against US dollar on wider current account deficit data
+Rupee closes at four-month low against US dollar

-Mumbai: The Indian rupee on Monday weakened against the US dollar after India’s current account deficit widened sharply driven by higher imports.
+Mumbai: The Indian rupee on Monday weakened to a four-month low against the US dollar after the country’s current account deficit widened sharply, driven by higher imports.
+Moreover, losses in local markets for fifth consecutive sessions also dampened sentiments.

-The current account deficit for December quarter widened to 2% of the gross domestic product, or $13.5 billion, up from 1.4%, or $8 billion, in the corresponding period a year ago.
+The current account deficit for the December quarter widened to 2% of the gross domestic product, or $13.5 billion, up from 1.4%, or $8 billion, in the corresponding period a year ago, Reserve Bank of India (RBI) data showed on Friday.

 Traders are now looking forward to Wednesday’s Federal Open Market Committee meeting for guidance on the US Federal Reserve’s rate hike path.

-The 10-year bond yield was at 7.576% compared to its previous close of 7.557%.
+The 10-year bond yield closed at 7.607% compared to its previous close of 7.557%.
 Bond yields and prices move in opposite directions.

-So far this year, the rupee has fell 1.65%, while foreign investors have bought $1.35 billion in equity and sold $317.10 million in debt market.
+So far this year, the rupee has fallen 1.8%, while foreign investors have bought $1.35 billion in equity and sold $317.10 million in debt market.

 Asian currencies were trading lower.
 South Korean won was down 0.45%, Taiwan dollar 0.21%, Malaysian ringgit 0.19%, Philippines peso 0.16%, Indonesian rupiah 0.09% and China offshore fell 0.07%.
 However, Japanese yen was up 0.19% and Thai baht 0.1%.